Will geopolitical Moses manage to bite the economic Elephant.

 It seems that Warsaw does not like the role of just a corridor, and she tries to stand in a pose "either in our way or in any way".
 In January 2017, Poland's Minister of Defense Antony Macherevich officially announced that Warsaw would work to disrupt the "New Silk Road" project.
 According to him, Chinese OPOP is the construction of a "new socialist empire uniting Germany, Russia and China", which runs counter to the policy of the US, and, consequently, of the Polish government.

 "The wind blows, the dog barks, and the caravan continues to go" - this Persian proverb today, perhaps, most accurately characterizes the processes around the Chinese "New Silk Road".
-While the "great" Eastern European powers selflessly share the skin of the unbroken dragon, China is quietly taking advantage of it by investing heavily in key elements of the future transcontinental logistics infrastructure.
+While the "great" Eastern European powers selflessly share the skin of the unbroken dragon, China quietly takes advantage of it by investing in key elements of the future transcontinental logistics infrastructure at great discounts.
 In particular, buying out the port facilities of Greece, Italy, Germany and the Netherlands.
 Beijing is not at all inclined to put all the eggs in one basket.
-First of all, he is interested in creating a reliable and stable transport corridor, minimally dependent on momentary "local political collisions".
+First of all, he is interested in creating a reliable and stable transport corridor, minimally dependent on momentary "local political conflicts".
 Given this fact, it may even turn out that in the end the lion's share of the flow will go through Ust-Luga and Peter, bypassing the Baltic states and Poland, immediately to Germany and the Netherlands.